 I have everything I need in this city, except unfamiliarity.

 What happened?
-When I started to scroll, it was still yesterday.
+When I picked up my phone and started to scroll, it was still yesterday.

 Art vs. Artistry